 Dedicated to the mission of SPIN and to providing quality supports for all individuals receiving services from SPIN, Frank is also committed to the personal growth and professional development of staff and managers throughout the organization.
 Frank is also dedicated to ensuring that all people have the opportunity to enjoy, responsibly, the rights and privileges as members of their community.

-Throughout his tenure, Frank has taken on many roles in SPIN’s service lines, including IT, Residential Services, Staff Deployment, Utilization Management, and Real Property.
-The experience that Frank has cultivated has broadened his skill set and allowed him to collaborate synergistically to create solutions for critical business issues, while also maximizing impact and enhancing services across the organization.
+Throughout his tenure, Frank has taken on many roles in SPIN’s service lines, including IT, Residential Services, Deployment Services, Utilization Management and Real Property.
+His experience and unique skill set has allowed him to build systems and processes interdepartmentally to address critical business issues, while also maximizing impact and enhancing services across the organization.

 Jennifer Hughes, Corporate Officer, Public Relations and Communications